Latest snapshot of the coronavirus impact - Shepparton News

 NSW

+* Up to 20 people will be allowed to attend weddings, 50 at funerals and 50 at places of worship from June 1.

-* Up to 50 people will be able to dine in restaurants, pubs and cafes from June 1, up from 10 currently.
+* Up to 50 people allowed to dine in restaurants, pubs and cafes, from June 1, up from 10 currently.

 * Beauty salons can reopen from June 1 with no more than 10 clients at any time.